google/flatbuffers/docs/source/Compiler.md

 -   `--conform-includes PATH` : Include path for the schema given with `--conform PATH`.

+-   `--filename-suffix SUFFIX` : The suffix appended to the generated file names.
+Default is '_generated'.

+-   `--filename-ext EXTENSION` : The extension appended to the generated file names.
+Default is language-specific (e.g. "h" for C++).
+This should not be used when multiple languages are specified.

 -   `--include-prefix PATH` : Prefix this path to any generated include statements.